-Our understanding of the science of sleep mirrors our understanding of the human brain: we are only just scratching the surface in what we currently know.
+Our understanding of the science of sleep mirrors our understanding of the human brain: we are only just scratching the surface of what we currently know.
 Yet we know enough to know “how we sleep” affects every aspect of our lives and performance on the sporting field.

 It took for me to have children (who didn’t sleep at night!!), to really appreciate the impact of poor quality sleep on cognitive function, immune ability and physical performance!
 This article will examine the impact that sleep deficit has on performance and injury, with a future article discussing how to improve sleep.

 It was once thought that the brain simply “shuts down” during sleep, yet we know that there are much more complex activities happening.
 One way to explain what occurs is “brain housekeeping”: the brain performs checks, repairs and cleans toxins that build up during the day .
 In addition to this, good sleep promotes tissue repair, immune function and hormonal and metabolic re-balancing [2, 3].